-"I've seen an extreme change in my horses movement since using the StreamZ bands.
+"I've seen an extreme change in my horse since using the StreamZ bands.
 I’m very excited to be involved with Streamz moving forward as I am passionate about the natural approach.
 I’ve seen such a change in my horse that i'm excited to share my experiences with the world!”

 "My horses have a very physical job competing at the highest level.
-EQU StreamZ bands are naturally helping their bodies to recover from competition, travelling and the rigours of everyday training.
-StreamZ are an essential part of my horses everyday maintenance and rehabilitation.
+EQU StreamZ bands are naturally helping them after competition, travelling and the rigours of everyday training.
+StreamZ are an essential part of my horses everyday maintenance and rehabilitation regime.
 A truly great product!"

 “StreamZ is one of those amazing technologies I use on myself, and my horses to keep us all at the top of our game!
 I am always looking for natural alternatives to help my horses compete at their optimum levels and StreamZ help us achieve just that!”

-“Since the first time I put on the EQU StreamZ, the consistency in energy levels, tightness in their legs and speed in recovery has been amazing.
+“Since the first time I put on the EQU StreamZ, the consistency in energy levels, tightness in their legs and her speed has been amazing.
 Everyone from my top competition horses, my school horses and my students horses love their EQU StreamZ.
-I use them on my dogs also and have seen a big difference in their movement too!”
+I use them on my dogs also and have seen a big difference in them too!”

 What is barrel racing?